jgsrty/jgsrty.github.io/docs/english/2020/April/Learning Is Not Experience.md

 For most of us learning means the accumulation of knowledge, of experience, of technology, of a skill, of a language.

-There is also psychological learning, learning through experience, either the immediate experience of life, which leave a certain residue, of tradition, of the race, of society.
+There is also psychological learning, learning through experience, either the `immediate` experience of life, which leave a certain `residue`, of tradition, of the race, of society.

 There are these two kinds of learning how to meet life: psychological and physiological; outward skill and inward skill.

-There is really no line of demarcation between the two; they overlap.
+There is really no line of `demarcation` between the two; they `overlap`.

 We are not considering for the moment the skill that we learn through practice, the technological knowledge that we acquire through study.

-What we are concerned about is the psychological learning that we have acquired through the centuries or inherited as tradition, as knowledge, as experience.
+What we are concerned about is the psychological learning that we have acquired through the `centuries` or inherited as tradition, as knowledge, as experience.

 This we call learning, but I question wether it is learning at all.